 (i.e., So-called “Reformed Protestantism”)

-“Calvinism” is yet another man-made theology and set of doctrines chock full of false teachings from start to finish, which are shouted from the pulpits, seminaries and even so-called “Christian” publications, media, television and radio with extreme force and volume today.
+“Calvinism” is yet another man-made theology and set of doctrines chock full of false teachings from top to bottom, which are shouted from the pulpits, seminaries, and even so-called “Christian” publications, media, television, and radio with extreme force and volume today.

 While there may have been good and noble intentions involved regarding this teaching when it evolved (I don’t know, I wasn’t there), it nonetheless is deceiving millions today, giving them a false sense of eternal security, and preaching a “gospel which is not another” and which is in contradiction with what the Bible actually teaches.

 This system of theology is derived from what are called the “five points” of Calvinism, often given the name/acronym: “TULIP” (as to the first letter in each of the following items).
 Calvinism is therefore actually comprised of a bunch of false teachings all grouped together under one name, as each of these “five points” is itself also a false teaching.
 As I’ve repeatedly warned, where you find one false teaching, you will surely find others lurking with it; you simply cannot have a better example of this than with Calvinism.